Variables and Data Types

 Expected Output:

-.
+In the example code, we demonstrate variable declaration using var, let, and const.
 We also show the different data types in JavaScript and how to manipulate them.
 Understanding these concepts is fundamental for building Lightning Web Components with JavaScript on the Salesforce platform.